As part of the Barbara Stanwyck Blogathon hosted by The Girl with the White Parasol

 What Stanwyck’s Sally finally discovers in the room at the top of the stairs is her own distorted and grotesque image in a portrait, evidence that he plans on killing her.

 Bea and Sally enter the dark room of Geoffrey’s madness.
 As Kristeva states, ‘the place where meaning collapses.’
-The night is windy and threaded with downpour.
+The night is windy and threaded with downpours.
 The weather has come full circle from that first day in Scotland inside the cave when she finds the letter and realizes that Carroll isn’t what he pretends to be.
 They open the door and Bea walks over to the easel first, she gasps once she sees the painting of Sally as the Angel of Death, with dark sunken eyes and a body that looks almost skeletal.
-The current of rain drops flow across the canvas drowning the grotesque image.
-Sally slowly verges on the sinister portrait, taking slow steps in chiaroscuro then fainting at the sight of her impending fate.
+The current of raindrops flows across the canvas drowning the grotesque image.
+Sally slowly verges on the sinister portrait, taking slow steps in chiaroscuro and then fainting at the sight of her impending fate.

 The ‘female paranoia’ Gothic film definitely seems a kindred spirit to the horror film, positing the woman in peril as the one who looks and ultimately reveals the existing terror, invoking the ‘monster.’
 Here the subject of monstrous femininity is personified in works of art depicted by deathly women.

 As Julia Kristeva describes in Powers of Horror; ‘the place where meaning collapses’, is in our culture the place allotted to a femininity which is excluded from language and the symbolic order.”
 Later Kristeva refers to her concept of the abject as ‘the horrible and fascinating abomination which is connoted in all cultures by the feminine.”